aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html) settings, and click **Create Stack** to launch your stack.

-It may take up to 30 minutes to provision the EC2 instance.
+It may up to 60 minutes to provision the EC2 instance.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.
 Go to **Outputs** tab
 ![CloudFormation Outputs](/images/outputs.png "Outputs")